 London Geodes Collection

-As a child growing up in the Italian alps, Matteo Margaroli went out hunting for crystals.
+As a child growing up in the Italian alps, Matt Marga went out hunting for crystals.
 Drawn by the idea of finding something precious that no-one else had ever seen, he would struggle down from the mountainside with a knapsack filled with stones.
 Once home he would carefully hammer them apart, eager for a glint in the dark rock, his personal discovery of the beauty hidden away by nature.

-What we experience in the London Geodes event is the recreation of that sense of secret wonder, revealed by the complex geometric planes of Margaroli’s pieces.
+What we experience in the London Geodes event is the recreation of that sense of secret wonder, revealed by the complex geometric planes of Marga’s pieces.
 He mines the seams of geology to explore the fascination of geodes, apparently nondescript stones containing fairy-tale hollows lined with quartz crystals, agate, jasper or amethyst.

 In a natural geode, hollows created by bubbles of air and gas under pressure in lava gradually solidify and fill with an infinitely slow deposit of minerals, encrusting the surface of the cavity with crystals.
 The London Geodes capture both the characteristic profile of a crystal – flat faces with sharp angles – and its highly ordered atomic structure.
 This severity plays out against scintillating crystal interiors which irresistibly pull the viewer towards these wall-hung sculptural works.